may-bach/Dangai/Dangai Web/public/chapters/prologue/part_1.md

 **Students:** Good morning, Madam.

 **Teacher:** Take a seat.
 I'm Ms. Aoki.
-I'm the HOD of Computer Science engineering, and I'll also be your handler, I guess you could say, as long as you're here in this university.
+I'm the HOD of the Computer Science Department, and I'll also be your handler, I guess you could say, as long as you're here in this university.
 I hope we can get along.

 <p class="centered">She starts pacing around the front of the class.</p>